-The School District maintains four individual governmental funds.
+The School District maintains five individual governmental funds.
 Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenue, expenditures and change in fund balances for the General Fund, Bond Redemption Fund and Capital Projects Fund, which are considered to be major funds.
-Data for the other governmental fund is presented in a separate column.
+Data for the other two governmental funds are combined in a single, aggregated presentation.
+Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements elsewhere in this report.